 No. Emancipated minors only have certain rights, including those found in the Civil Code of Québec, such as signing contracts, living away from their parents, making a will or suing someone.
 Emancipated minors can also obtain a driver’s licence without their parents’ permission.
 Fully emancipated minors are entitled to welfare payments, etc.

-Emancipation has no effect on a teenager's rights under other laws.
-For example, emancipated minors do not have the right to vote, buy cigarettes, go to bars or rent movies rated 18 and older.
+Emancipation has no effect on a teenager’s rights under other laws.
+For example, emancipated minors do not have the right to vote, buy cigarettes or go to bars.
 Also, emancipated minors will not be tried as adults if charged with a crime.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.